 "Heart on Fire" by Scars on 45.

 So bowl me over black and blue, it's far too hard to say 'I love you'.

-The Muppet Frog Prince had a particularly silly version of this.
+Tales from Muppetland: The Frog Prince had a particularly silly version of this.
 The Princess's evil aunt places a spell on her where she is unable to speak straight.
 Despite trying her hardest to explain that "Tant Aminella" (Aunt Taminella) is the evil witch, no one catches on.
 Of course, this is aimed at kids, so no deep plots here (not bothering with spoilers tag since it's painfully obvious to anyone over the age of about...
 8).